John Milton (Poet 1608-74) In 1652 Milton's gruelling workload had cost him his eyesight, but he still went on to write his masterpiece Paradise Lost.

 In its earliest days, religion played an important role in the Mission's work.
 The Scriptures were included in the 300 original volumes of the Mission's library as previously mentioned.
 In 1829 Mr Galt stated: -

 Our whole world breathes of religion and is maintained throughout in a religious spirit.
 Our human services towards them (members of the Mission) preach as no words of mine could possibly do.

 The Mission would appear to have been administered from Mr Galt's address until 1893, when it was then based at 26 Castle Street and remained there until moving to Caird Rest, 172 Nethergate, Dundee in 1927.
 In 1951 the Mission moved again, this time to 39 St Andrews Street until June 1994.
 The next move was then to 35 Yeaman Shore, Dundee until the move to the present purpose designed building at 10-12 Ward Road in 2000.

 In 1918 the Mission was renamed Dundee and Lochee Mission to the Out-Door Blind and this name was retained until 1936 when it reverted to its original name.
 In 1965, the name was changed to Dundee Society for the Welfare of the Blind, in 1992 to Dundee Society for Visually Impaired People and to our present name, Dundee Blind and Partially Sighted Society, in 2003.

-At the present, the Society has around 1,200 clients whose ages range from children to centenarians.
-The Manager, with a team of qualified staff and the Board of Directors, continue the work started in 1829 by Dundee Mission for the Out-Door Blind.
+At present, the Society has around 200 Members from across Dundee, Angus and Fife .
+The Manager, along with an excellent staff team and the Board of Directors, continue the work started in 1829 by Dundee Mission for the Out-Door Blind.
 We hope Mr John Galt would approve.